netdata/netdata/libnetdata/adaptive_resortable_list/README.md

 This library allows Netdata to read a series of `name - value` pairs in the **fastest possible way**.

-ARLs are used all over netdata, as they are the most CPU utilization efficient way to process `/proc` files.
+ARLs are used all over Netdata, as they are the most CPU utilization efficient way to process `/proc` files.
 They are used to process both vertical (csv like) and horizontal (one pair per line) `name - value` pairs.